 There are many reasons for this.

-Some disputes will have to go to another process however, and it will be important that the mediator reminds everyone of the confidentiality of the mediation process before they leave, and that the parties have access to advice on what to do next.
+If however a satisfactory outcome isn't reached the parties can decide to pursue matters through more formal processes.
+It will be important that the mediator reminds everyone of the confidentiality of the mediation process before they leave, and that the parties have access to advice on what to do next.

 There are two different types of meeting format in mediation.

-Joint meetings usually involve everyone who is in attendance at the mediation.
+Joint meetings usually involve two or more people who are in attendance at the mediation.
 Separate meetings are usually meetings between just the mediator and one side.

 One of the fears many parties in mediation have is having to face the person or people they are in dispute with.
 They have visions of showdowns in the mediation room or losing their temper or getting upset.